AntonioScrypt/Sai7ourn/README.md

 You know what this is.

-*Manga section don´t work, only can see
+* Manga section don´t work, only can see.

-*Anime section its working just in english (GOGO) and spanish (JKAnime, Monoschinos2) *not working dub anime (disabled)
+* Anime section its working just in english (GOGO) and spanish (JKAnime, Monoschinos2)

+* not working dub anime (disabled)

-*redesign of anime layout and sub-interfaces
+* redesign of anime layout and sub-interfaces

 ## DISCLAIMER